Language selection

 Violent crime offences include Assault, Harassment or Uttering Threats, Sexual Assault or other sexual offences, Firearms, Robbery, Forcible Confinement, Kidnapping, Attempted Murder, and Homicide.

-Saskatchewan RCMP data indicates that not only are there more victims of violent crime – the victims are experiencing more severe forms of violence.
+The Saskatchewan RCMP has noted that there are approximately 6,700 more victims of reported violent crime than there were 10 years ago.
+Saskatchewan RCMP data indicates that not only are there more victims of violent crime - the victims are experiencing more severe forms of violence.

-In 2023, assault offences accounted for 62% and harassment or uttering threats offences accounted for 25% in Saskatchewan RCMP jurisdiction.
+In 2024, assault offences accounted for 62% and Harassment or Uttering Threat offences accounted for 25% of the total violent crime in Saskatchewan RCMP jurisdiction.

-2023 – Saskatchewan RCMP district breakdown
+2024 - Saskatchewan RCMP district breakdown

-• South District accounted for 21% of the total violent crime reported
+• South District accounted for 21% of the total violent crime

-10-year trend (2014 to 2023) – Saskatchewan RCMP district breakdown
+10-year trend (2015 to 2024) - Saskatchewan RCMP district breakdown

 Chart 5: Violent crime 10-year trend